caroline-ps/CommandlineDatabehandler/README.md

 4. If the json file exists, write json content (no parsing).
 5. In program.cs, create an instance of the class and call it to run the program.

+Exercise number 2

+//pseudo code//
+1. In FileHandler.cs, implement the AppendJsonContent method, so that the user can add content to the file.
+2. In the program, call the method.